tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "You don't know that," she said, and looked back at her book.

-Summer cannonballed off the upper shelf and hit the water six feet away from me and came up shaking water out of her braids.
+Summer cannonballed off the upper shelf and hit the water six feet away from me and came up shaking water out of her hair.
 Malcolm was already in, floating on his back with his eyes closed and one arm under his head, entirely at peace with the algae situation.

 "Iris," Summer said, treading water.
 "Get in."